masx200/Gemini-CLI-UI/README.md

 #### Project Management

-The UI automatically discovers Gemini CLI projects from `~/.gemini/projects/` and provides:
+The UI automatically discovers qwen CLI projects from `~/.qwen/projects/` and provides:

 - **Visual Project Browser** - All available projects with metadata and session